jdrew1303/elecex-challenge-1/README.md

 ## This challenge is intended to assess your coding ability in NodeJS.

 - You should not spend more than 2.5 - 3 hours on implementing the requirements.
-(If you wish to you can, but we understand that people have busy lives)
+(If you want to spend more time, but we understand that people have busy lives)
-- The requirements are split into _Essential_ and _Optional_.
-Only solutions with all essential requirements complete will be considered.
-You can implement as many of the optional requirements as you wish.
+- You should include

 ## Prerequisites